 View the report online:

-- Men in childcare: despite all that had been written about the benefits of men working in Early Years, little had been done to look at the children’s perspective.
-We were also keen to examine how the Goverment's recently published targets for raising the number of men working in childcare were being met. (see our full report below)
+Despite all that had been written about the benefits of men working in Early Years, little had been done to look at the children’s perspective.
+We were also keen to examine how the Goverment's recently published targets for raising the number of men working in childcare were being met.